MikeT117/React_Python_Notes_App/README.md

 Written in Python using the Flask framework, Authentication is done via JWT.

 ### Frontend
-Written in JS using the React, Redux, React-Redux, Redux-Thunk, Styled-Components, Framer-Motion(Like just one thing, not needed), Reach-Router.
+Written in JS using the React, Redux, React-Redux, Redux-Thunk, Styled-Components, Framer-Motion(Like just one thing, not really needed), Reach-Router.

 Backend communicates with a SQL instance with the following schema:

-DB: noteapp
+DB: noteapp:{
-  Tables:
-    notes:
-      Columns:
+      notes:{
         id
         body
         timeStampEntered
         timeStampModified
         title
         user
-    users
-      Columns:
+      }
+      users:{
         id
         email
         username